sfigg/commercialization-public/test/hlk/user/manually-configure-hlk-client-kernel-debugger-settings.md

     4. Mini

 The crash dump collection setting is set on all machines in the specified machine pool, but it is not set for machines in any child machine pools.
-If you select **Disable**, the machine’s crash dump settings will persist on the client machine, but the crash dump collection for Windows HLK is disabled.
+If you select **Disable**, the machine's crash dump settings will persist on the client machine, but the crash dump collection for Windows HLK is disabled.